 Most grant budgets include some type of personnel expenses.
 All positions/salary expenses that are authorized to be paid using grant funds are defined in the approved grant proposal.

 As with all things that pertain to grants management, grants are required to adhere to College policies, procedures and practices, including the hiring and salary structure of all grant-funded staff.
 Consequently, the salary schedules used to establish the pay for all College personnel must also be used to determine the salary levels for grant-funded employees.
+All grant-funded staff also are required to complete a grant-specific Conflict of Interest form that is distributed at the initial grants management meeting.

 When a position is grant funded, the rate of pay is determined by the College's salary schedule and should not exceed the dollars allocated in the approved grant budget.
 The rate of pay allocated to grant positions in the approved grant budget is dependent upon many factors, including the complexity and timing of the duties to be performed, funder requirements, and the qualifications and credentials required for the position.
 With grants, whether the person is an existing employee or a new hire can make a difference as well.
 It is best to consult with Toni DeMaglio at ext.
 2499 if any questions arise during the hiring process, whether new or existing employees are involved.